deadlyvipers/dojo_rules/introduction.md

-My favorite Code School path is Rails for Zombies
+my favorite path is rails for zombies